tina-snatak/sprint-0/POC/Liquibase/README.md

 ---

+## 2. Purpose

+The purpose of this POC is to demonstrate a controlled and automated approach to managing PostgreSQL schema changes using Liquibase.
+It ensures version-controlled deployments with rollback capability for safer and consistent database updates.

 ## 2. What is Liquibase

 Liquibase is an open‑source database schema change management solution that enables you to safely and reliably deliver schema changes from development through production.
 It uses structured change files—called changelogs—in SQL, XML, YAML, or JSON.